Optimal Training of Fair Predictive Models: Causal Inference and a Causal Approach to Fairness

-} More generally, when there are multiple \textit{proper} pathways from $A$ to $Y$ one may define various \textit{path-specific effects} (PSEs) -- a proper causal path only intersects $A$ at the source node.
-In this case, effect along a particular path will be obtained by comparing two potential outcomes, one where for the selected paths all nodes behave as if $A = a$, and along all other paths nodes behave as if $A = a'$.
+More generally, when there are multiple \textit{proper} pathways from $A$ to $Y$ (a proper causal path only intersects $A$ at the source node) one may define various \textit{path-specific effects} (PSEs).
+The effect along a specific path will be obtained by comparing two potential outcomes, one where for the selected paths all nodes behave as if $A = a$, and along all other paths nodes behave as if $A = a'$.

 PSEs are defined by means of nested, path-specific potential outcomes.
 Fix a set of treatment variables $A$, and a subset of \emph{proper causal paths} $\pi$ from any element in $A$.
 Next, pick a pair of value sets $a$ and $a'$ for elements in $A$.
 For any $V_i \in V$, define the potential outcome $V_i(\pi,a,a')$ by setting $A$ to $a$ for the purposes of paths in $\pi$, and to $a'$ for the purposes of proper causal paths from $A$ to $Y$ not in $\pi$.
-Formally, the definition is as follows, for any $V_i \in V$, $V_i(\pi, a, a') \equiv a \text{ if }V_i \in A$, otherwise {
+Formally, the definition is as follows, for any $V_i \in V$, $V_i(\pi, a, a') \equiv a \text{ if }V_i \in A$, otherwise

-} where $V_j(a') \equiv a'$ if $V_j \in A$ and given by recursive substitution otherwise, $\pa_{\cal G}^{\pi}(V_i)$ is the set of parents of $V_i$ along an edge which is a part of a path in $\pi$, and $\pa_{\cal G}^{\overline{\pi}}(V_i)$ is the set of all other parents of $V_i$.
+where $V_j(a') \equiv a'$ if $V_j \in A$ and given by recursive substitution otherwise, $\pa_{\cal G}^{\pi}(V_i)$ is the set of parents of $V_i$ along an edge which is a part of a path in $\pi$, and $\pa_{\cal G}^{\overline{\pi}}(V_i)$ is the set of all other parents of $V_i$.

 A counterfactual $V_i(\pi, a, a')$ is said to be \emph{edge inconsistent} if counterfactuals of the form $V_j(a_k, \ldots)$ and $V_j(a_k', \ldots)$ occur in $V_i(\pi, a, a')$, otherwise it is said to be \emph{edge consistent}.
-It is known that a joint distribution $p(V(\pi, a, a'))$ containing an edge-inconsistent counterfactual $V_i(\pi, a, a')$ is not identified in the functional causal model (nor weaker causal models) with a corresponding graphical criterion on $\pi$ and ${\cal G}(V)$ called the `recanting witness' \citep{shpitser13cogsci,shpitser15hierarchy}.
-Under some assumptions, PSEs are nonparametrically identified by means of the \textit{edge g-formula} described in \cite{shpitser15hierarchy} and reproduced in our appendix.
+It is known that a joint distribution $p(V(\pi, a, a'))$ containing an edge-inconsistent counterfactual $V_i(\pi, a, a')$ is not identified in the structural causal model (nor weaker causal models) with a corresponding graphical criterion on $\pi$ and ${\cal G}(V)$ called the `recanting witness' \citep{shpitser13cogsci}.
+Under some assumptions, PSEs are nonparametrically identified by means of the \textit{edge g-formula} described in \cite{shpitser15hierarchy} and reproduced in our Appendix A.